SLC

 A Power Market in Rapid Expansion

-Electricity demand across the Western grid is accelerating faster than utilities projected just a few years ago.
+Electricity demand across the Western grid is accelerating faster than utilities and market participants projected just a few years ago.

 20%+